nataliehman/academic-kickstart-hugo-portfolio/content/project/adobe-max/index.md

 weight = 1

 # Project summary to display on homepage.
-summary = "A project focused on prototyping smart devices using an app and electronic hardware."
+summary = "A project focused on prototyping smart devices using an app and electronic hardware.
+This was showcased in Adobe Max 2018 and UX Playground Meetup event on September 2018"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.